-Don’t worry about normal winter weather temperatures when ventilating your building, as well-fed horses generate plenty of heat.
+PRO TIP: Don’t worry about normal winter weather temperatures when ventilating your building, as well-fed horses generate plenty of heat.
 They won’t freeze to death if exposed to normal winter elements inside a well-designed stall barn.

 Sliding doors make less noise than overhead, electric garage doors, which means there’s a lower chance of spooking your horses.

 Your sliding door will typically be either one piece and slide in one direction, or split in the middle.
 If you choose a split slider, the two door halves slide away from each other.

 They’re also the most cost-effective type of door.
 Click here for more information about sliding doors and pole barns.

 10. Horse Barn Stall Windows Add Some Natural Lighting for Your Horse Stalls